thomas21-jquerry/sudoku_solver/README.md

 * Finally run ```node app.js```
 Thats is all you need to do :grinning:

-You can see the website at [here](https://sudoku-solver-backtracking.herokuapp.com/)
+You can see the website [here](https://sudoku-solver-backtracking.herokuapp.com/)